cairuisi/cairuisi.github.io/content/homepage/about.md

   - Distributed Training, Task Heterogeneity, Data Scaling

 ## NEWS
+* Mar.
+2025.
+Excited to share that I have been selected to receive the ML and Systems Rising Star Awards 2025.
+* Feb.
+2025.
+Began my exciting internship in Citadel Securities.
 * Dec.
 2024.
 Excited to announce that I have been selected as a recipient of the [NVIDIA Fellowship](https://blogs.nvidia.com/blog/graduate-fellowship-recipients-2025-2026/).
 Thank you, NVIDIA! 💚
 * Sep, 2024.
 "READ-ME: Refactorizing LLMs as Router-Decoupled Mixture of Experts with System Co-Design" is accepted by  **NeurIPS2024**.
 * Sep, 2024.
 "Model-GLUE: Democratized LLM Scaling for A Large Model Zoo in the Wild" is accepted by  **NeurIPS2024** D&B track.